vishvAsa/kalpAntaram/smRtiH/manuH/sarvASh_TIkAH/09/046_na_niShkraya-visargAbhyAm.md

 Some one may have the following notion:—“Other men’s wives may be made one’s *own* by paying money to the husband, and the difficulty regarding ownership being thus removed, the son horn of her would belong to the begetter.”

 This is declared to be not possible.
-Wives of other men cannot be made one s own even by the paying of a thousand gold-coins.
+Wives of other men cannot be made one's own even by the paying of a thousand gold-coins.

 Nor, when she is abandoned by her husband on account of poverty, can the wife belong to the man who receives her.